mamgad/DVBLab/course/modules/04_sql_injection.md

 3. **Transaction Analysis**
    - Extract all transactions using injection
-   - Extract all username and password hashes using UNION injection
+   - Extract all usernames and password hashes using UNION injection
    - Implement secure transaction queries

 ## Additional Resources